php/php-langspec/spec/07-variables.md

 to that static variable.
 If that alias is passed to the `unset` intrinsic ([§§](10-expressions.md#unset)), only that alias is destroyed.
 The next time that function is called, a new alias is created.

+**Undefined Function Statics**

+A function statics are explicitly defined and thus cannot be undefined.

 **Examples**